Artemida, Magnesia

 Artemida (Greek: Αρτέμιδα) is a former municipality in Magnesia, Thessaly, Greece.
 Since the 2011 local government reform it is part of the municipality Volos, of which it is a municipal unit.
 The municipal unit has an area of 28.791 km2.
-Population 4,145 (2011).
+Population 3,595 (2021).
 The seat of the municipality was in Ano Lechonia.
+The name of the municipality comes from the ancient goddess Artemis, since the goddess, when she went out hunting, preferred mountains and rocky precipices.